SuperChange001/pcb-test-code-ws-22-23/readme.md

 mkdir build
 cd build
 ```
-2. Call cmake and specify the buildings system:
+2. Call cmake and specify the buildings system(take one of them accordingly):
 ```
+# For windows
 cmake -G "MinGW Makefiles" ..

+# For OSX and Linux
+cmake ..
 ```
 3. Now you can either build all test program with:
 ```